Applications for ESL certification program are now open for Pawtucket teachers only. The deadline for the application is June 15th.

 - The cost of the program is $3500 for one year.
 If a candidate does not meet or exceed all competencies within the year, she/he will need to re-enroll and pay for a second year.

-- Required books cost a total of $72 (currently on Amazon).
+- Required books with an approximate cost of $100 (currently on Amazon).

 - (The cost of the ESOL Praxis exam is currently $120.)